EconomyLens.com

 Related

 Andreas Lenz, an economic and energy policy expert from Merz’s CDU/CSU parliamentary group, said the Gulf held significant potential for German business.
 “The region is very interested in German technology,” including in the auto, chemical, mechanical engineering, and medical tech sectors, Lenz told Phoenix TV.
-On the issue of whether Merz would also address human rights concerns in the region, Lenz said that any overt displays of “moral arrogance” would be “rather counterproductive.”
-A government spokesman on Wednesday said only that “certainly topics where we have differing opinions will be addressed.”
+On the issue of whether Germany should also address human rights concerns in the region, Lenz said that any overt displays of “moral arrogance” would be “rather counterproductive”.

-Germany, with its dark history of World War II and the Holocaust, has for decades been a steadfast ally of Israel, but also criticised it for its conduct during the war in Gaza.
+Germany, with its dark history of World War II and the Holocaust, has for decades been a steadfast ally of Israel but also criticised it for its conduct during the war in Gaza.
+The chancellor said Germany aims to promote “a new peace order in the region.
+One day, Israel should be a welcome part of this order.”
 Merz will also be visiting the UAE as it hosts the latest round of talks to end the Ukraine war, involving Trump’s envoy Steve Witkoff as well as Jared Kushner, the president’s son-in-law.

 © 2024 AFP